About NeighborhoodInfo DC

 - Publishing reports and briefs

-to analyze neighborhood level data about the District and illustrate useful applications of that data for social change.
+to share analyses of regional trends and neighborhood-level data for the District and illustrate useful applications of that data for social change.

 - Supplying decision support tools

-to facilitate use of real estate data for practical purposes.
+to facilitate use of local administrative and national survey data for practical purposes.

 - Engaging in community outreach